metalsmith/collections/README.md

 ### Rendering collection index

 All matched files are added to an array that is exposed as a key of metalsmith global metadata, for example the `news` collection would be accessible at `Metalsmith.metadata().collections.news `.
-Below is an example of how you could render an index page for the `news` collection:
+Below is a handlebarsexample of how you could render an index page for the `news` collection:

 `layouts/news-index.hbs`